stevenrskelton/stevenrskelton.github.io/_posts/2022-04-17-scala-sbt-publishing-to-github-packages.md

 import scala.sys.process._

-if (exe.! != 0) throw new Exception("publishAssembyToGithubPackages failed")
+if (exe.! != 0) throw new Exception("publishAssembyToGitHubPackages failed")
 ```

 # GitHub Workflow

-We have populated our `publishAssembyToGithubPackages` code added it to a `publishAssembyToGithubPackages.sbt` file in
+We have populated our `publishAssembyToGitHubPackages` code added it to a `publishAssembyToGitHubPackages.sbt` file in
 the base of our project.
-The next step is to create a new Action in Github Actions.
+The next step is to create a new Action in GitHub Actions.
 It can be created through the
 website, or manually by creating a new file `/.github/workflows/publish-uber-assembly-to-github.yml`.

 > ⚠️ You may need to adjust your Personal Access Token permissions to check in this file using git since it